Vista Social

 Instagram’s feed algorithm prioritizes content based on the following ranking signals.

 • User history with the poster.
-The algorithm will likely show content from the people the user follows, messages, or engages with
+You’ll see more content from people and accounts you follow, message, or engage with often

 Instagram Reels algorithm